MeteoMate/MeteoMate/README.md

 **Load GeoJSON and radar SQL dumps:**

+The following data dumping illustrates how to CREATE the data TABLE "reports" from the "data.geojson" and LOAD the data values

 ```bash
 # Import GeoJSON into the DB (requires GDAL/ogr2ogr in the PostGIS image)
 docker compose -f docker-compose-dev.yaml exec "$POSTGRES_HOST" \